wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

 You would also need to disable ``manage.py check`` in ``docker/ci.sh``.
-Otherwise your application won't start, it would not pass ``django``'s security checks.
+Otherwise, your application won't start, it would not pass ``django``'s security checks.

 Disabling WWW subdomain